All Episodes

 Obama's going to end up getting what he wants.

-We're using his language we're now calling new taxes revenues.
+We're now calling new taxes revenues.

 We have accepted the premise that new revenues will result in greater tax receipts going forward.

-We're ready and eager to to talk to the President and to work with him to make sure that the American people aren't disadvantaged by what's happening here in Washington.
+We're ready and eager to talk to the President and to work with him to make sure that the American people aren't disadvantaged by what's happening here in Washington.

-Well the problem is Mr. Speaker that Obama doesn't want to deal with you.
+Well, the problem is, Mr. Speaker, that Obama doesn't want to deal with you.

 He wants to go over the cliff.

-We want to sit down with the President.
+We want to sit down with the president.

 We want to talk specifics.